Bejasc/drpg-logger/Readme.md

 ### Default Log Types

 By default, a number of log types are included.
-All of these can be quickly used by calling `logger.trace`, `logger.info`, `logger.warn` and so on.
+All of these can be quickly used by calling `Logger.trace`, `Logger.info`, `Logger.warn` and so on.

 -   `trace` (Priority `10`)
 -   `debug` (Priority `20`)